Katrina and the Waves

-Katrina and the Waves were a British rock band widely known for the 1985 hit "Walking on Sunshine".
-They also won the 1997 Eurovision Song Contest with the song "Love Shine a Light".
+Katrina and the Waves were an English rock band formed in Cambridge in 1981, widely known for their 1985 hit "Walking on Sunshine".
+They won the 1997 Eurovision Song Contest with the song "Love Shine a Light".

 History

 Pre-history (1975–1980)

 The band's earliest incarnation was as the Waves, a group that played in and around Cambridge, from 1975 to 1977.
 The Waves featured guitarist Kimberley Rew and drummer Alex Cooper.
-This incarnation of the Waves did not issue any recordings, and broke up when Rew left to join the Soft Boys.
+This incarnation of the Waves did not issue any recordings, and broke up when Rew left to join The Soft Boys.

 A more direct ancestor of Katrina and the Waves was the band Mama's Cookin', a pop cover band from Feltwell.
 This band, founded in 1978, featured American Katrina Leskanich on vocals and keyboards, and fellow American, Vince de la Cruz on vocals and lead guitar.
+During a school production at RAF Lakenheath, Vince had noticed Katrina, and asked her to join his band.

 By late 1980, Alex Cooper had joined the band on drums, with Bob Jakins on bass.
 Mama's Cookin' proceeded to gig steadily in England over the next two years, specialising in covers of songs by American acts such as Heart, Foreigner, Linda Ronstadt and ZZ Top.

 Early days as The Waves (1981–1982)

 When The Soft Boys broke up in 1981, Rew contacted his old Wave-mate Cooper to see about renewing their musical partnership.
 Cooper convinced Rew to join Mama's Cookin', and the five-piece group (Leskanich/Rew/Cooper/de la Cruz/Jakins) was quickly renamed the Waves after the band Rew and Cooper had been in together in the mid-1970s.

 The Waves were initially fronted by singer/songwriter/guitarist Rew, who brought a wealth of original material to the band.
 Leskanich, meanwhile, originally only sang lead vocals on the cover tunes in the band's repertoire.
 However, over the first year of the Waves' existence, Rew began to write material for Leskanich to sing, and she was soon the primary vocalist.

 The Waves made their initial recorded appearances on a 1982 single ("The Nightmare"/"Hey, War Pig!"); both tracks were included on the 1982 Rew solo album called The Bible of Bop.
-The Waves then issued their debut EP Shock Horror! later in 1982.
+The Waves then issued their debut EP Shock Horror! later in 1982; Rew and Leskanich both sang lead, about 50/50.
 Around this time, bassist Jakins left the band, and de la Cruz took over on bass.
 Now a quartet, the Waves issued the single "Brown Eyed Son" in the UK in August 1982 before permanently renaming themselves Katrina and the Waves.